 • Benefits the participating school, with a rebate of 10% of funds raised going back to the school.

-This program is made possible thanks to the support of Beneficial Bank, Staples Inc., the Philadelphia 76ers, and McDonald’s.
+This program is made possible thanks to the support of Beneficial Bank, the Philadelphia Eagles, and McDonald’s.

 By combining reading with community service, the program enables students to take an active role in helping other children, while also enjoying the benefits of increasing their reading efforts.